TheCrether/ahkscripts/README.md

 This uses [Ciantic/VirtualDesktopAccessor][1], a DLL from where you can access Windows Desktop functions.
 I just put an already built [./VirtualDesktopAccessor.dll](./VirtualDesktopAccessor.dll) in this repository, but you free to build one yourself.

-I will refer to `n` as the desktop number, which is limited to 10 in my script because the hotkeys are dynamically created for the number of available desktops (on startup and on addition/removal of desktops) and I can only create shortcuts for 1-9 (key 1 to key 9).
+I will refer to `n` as the desktop number, which is limited to 9 in my script because the hotkeys are dynamically created for the number of available desktops (on startup and on addition/removal of desktops) and I can only create shortcuts for 1-9 automatically (key 1 to key 9).

 - `Win + n` to switch between desktop
 - `Win + Shift + n` to move a window to a desktop